ishkawa/ISBackGesture/README.md

 - `libISBackGesture.a`
 - `ISBackGesture` (Header files)

+#### Link to QuartzCore.framework

+open .xcodeproj -> "Build Phases" and add QuartzCore.framework in "Link Binary with Libraries".

 #### Add Linker Flag

-open .xcodeproj -> Build Settings and add `-ObjC` option into "Other Linker Flags".
+open .xcodeproj -> "Build Settings" and add `-ObjC` option into "Other Linker Flags".
 this config is required to load categories in a static library.

 #### Add Header Search Path